 The 8 Gatsby Benchmarks are:

-Benchmark | Description |
+| Benchmark | Description |

-1. A stable careers programme | Every school and college should have an embedded programme of career education and guidance that is known and understood by pupils, parents, teachers and employers. |
+| 1.
+A stable careers programme | At Rainford, we are proud of our embedded programme of careers education and guidance that is known and understood by students, parents and carers, staff, governors, employers and other agencies. |

-4. Linking curriculum learning to careers | All teachers should link curriculum learning with careers.
-For example, STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths. |
+| 4.
+Linking curriculum learning to careers | As part of the school’s programme of careers education, all teachers link curriculum learning with careers.
+Subject teachers regularly highlight the progression routes for their subject and the relevance of the knowledge and skills developed in their subject for a wide range of career pathways. |

-5. Encounters with employers and employees | Every pupil should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
-This can be through a range of enrichment activities including visiting speakers, mentoring and enterprise schemes. |
+| 5.
+Encounters with employers and employees | Every student at Rainford has multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
+This is through a range of enrichment opportunities including visiting speakers, mentoring and enterprise schemes, and could include students’ own part-time employment where it exists. |

-6. Experiences of workplaces | Every pupil should have first-hand experiences* of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities, and expand their networks. |
+| 6.
+Experiences of workplaces | Every student should have first-hand experiences of workplaces to help their exploration of career opportunities and expand their networks. |

-7. Encounters with further and higher education | All pupils should understand the full range of learning opportunities that are available to them.
-This includes both academic and vocational routes and learning in schools, colleges, universities and in the workplace. |
+| 7.
+Encounters with further and higher education | Our students clearly understand the full range of learning opportunities that are available to them, including academic, technical and vocational routes.
+This incorporates learning in schools, colleges, independent training providers (ITPs), universities and in the workplace. |